code-charity/TEXT.js/README.md

  - /'Web-testing': Selenium, iMacros  ( _keyboard browsing: Vimium_ )
  - /'Web-scraping': MechanicalSoup (.py) (built on "Beautiful Soup"); "Web crawling": Scrapy (.py), wget, curl & commercial ones

+---

+( <i>**.js** because:
+-Popular websites often use complicated JS constructions.
+<br>- Everyone with a  browser can run it personally without installing anything or logging in again where logged-in already.
+<br>- It can be part of any other browser extension or app or website or marcro/bookmarklet or called as a sheduled task/cronjob/autostart. </i>  )